jbytecode/WSNotes.jl/README.md

 Personal Notes App with WebSockets in Julia

 # How to run?

-Simple clone the repo:
+Clone the repo:

 ```shell
 git clone https://github.com/jbytecode/WSNotes.jl.git